yaszuma/yaszuma.github.io/README.md

 INTRODUCTION
 ------------

-This is basically a blog for a bunch of things that have to do with my relationship with my boyfriend.
+This is basically a site for all of Yaszuma's Shops

 TYPES OF PAGES
 --------------

 At the moment these are the only up to date pages:

+Pages in progess:
  * index.html
  * shows.html

-Pages in progess:
  * music.html
  * gallery.html